 We want you to know, the health and safety of our patients as well as our staff are always our top priorities.
-Overlake is diligent in following the most stringent cleaning and infection-prevention protocols recommended by the Centers for Disease Control and Prevention to keep patients and staff safe.
 We take great pride in being recognized nationally for our high safety standards.

-We understand a hospital stay can be stressful and confusing.
+We understand a hospital stay can be stressful.
 Everyone at Overlake is dedicated to providing you with the most supportive environment to promote your healing.
-We have developed this handbook to answer many of the questions you may have.
-If at any time during your stay you have questions about your care or wish to tell us about any special needs, please speak with your nurse, or contact the Patient Experience team at 425.688.5613.
+We have developed this handbook to answer many of your questions.
+If at any time during your stay you have questions about your care or wish to tell us about any special needs, please speak with your nurse or contact the Patient Experience team at 425.688.5613.